-The Cyber Threat Alliance (CTA) is an independent, not-for-profit membership organization focused on cybersecurity providers.
-We currently have 26 private-sector members split across across three tiers, and are actively growing our membership to include cybersecurity companies from around the world focused on every element of the ecosystem.
+The Cyber Threat Alliance (CTA) is an independent, non-profit membership organization focused on cybersecurity providers.
+We currently have 35 private-sector members split across three tiers, and are actively growing our membership to include cybersecurity companies from around the world focused on every element of the ecosystem.

 CTA has three member categories: Contributing, Affiliate, and Charter.
 Each requires a different level of commitment in return for a greater say in how the organization is managed and run.